4 Things to Look at Before Buying Rental Property

 - Calculate the Net Operating Income (NOI) for the property.

 - What is the standard vacancy rate for your area?

 - What is the projected rent for the property?

 - How much are taxes?

 - Have you determined your market’s Capitalization Rate (Cap Rate)?
-If you are unaware of your market’s Cap Rate, you should consult with a local real estate broker can usually provide this information.
+If you are unaware of your market’s Cap Rate, a local real estate broker can usually provide this information.

 - Once you have determined the Cap Rate, you can now divide the NOI by the Cap Rate and get the current value of the property.